 \subsection{Dust opacity model}

 The opacities of the dust species used in this work are derived from the complex refractive index measurements given in Table \ref{tab:optical_data}.
-The set of silicate materials is selected as by \citet{vanBoekel+2005} and \citet{Schegerer+2006} and has been successfully used to fit correlated fluxes of RY Tau by \citet{Schegerer+2008}.
-The amorphous silicates (labeled ``amorp.'' in Table \ref{tab:optical_data}) of olivine and pyroxene stoichiometry are referred to as ``olivine-type'' and ``pyroxene-type'', respectively.
+The set of silicate materials was selected as by \citet{vanBoekel+2005} and \citet{Schegerer+2006} and was successfully used to fit correlated fluxes of RY Tau by \citet{Schegerer+2008}.
+The amorphous silicates (labeled ``amorp.'' in Table \ref{tab:optical_data}) of olivine and pyroxene stoichiometry are referred to as ``olivine-type'' and ``pyroxene-type,'' respectively.